bonczbe/MNB-IC-Market-tax-calculator-with-Gmail-integration/README.md

 ## Notes

-- This application is **designed for local use only** and has not been hardened for public deployment
+- This application is **designed for internal/local use only** and has not been hardened for public deployment
 - Exchange rates are fetched from the official MNB (Hungarian National Bank) API
 - Tax calculations use a simple flat-rate model with loss carry-forward from the previous year